 According to the Chinese zodiac, 2017 was Year of the Rooster - but we’re inclined to suggest it’s also been the year of the smart speaker.

 It’s only natural Amazon itself has reinvigorated its Echo range.
-There are four new Echo devices on their way in the UK, each promising better sound and upgraded features.
+There are four new Echo devices now available in the UK, each promising better sound and upgraded features.

-And this second-generation Echo - Echo 2 - can be yours for £90, some £60 cheaper than the original.
+And this second-generation Echo can be yours for £90, some £60 cheaper than the original.

 So it’s cheaper.
 But what else is new?
-Somewhat confusingly, the Echo 2 has a completely new design, while the Echo Plus looks the same as the old Echo.
+Somewhat confusingly, the 2nd generation Echo has a completely new design, while the Echo Plus looks the same as the old Echo.
 So what we have here is a squashed, trodden-upon Echo.

 But we say that in a good way.
 The stubbier design probably better blends into the average room, the new fabric finish makes for a more premium look, and there’s a choice of six colours (charcoal, sandstone or heather grey fabrics; oak, walnut or silver finishes).